 Dr. Daryl was awarded his Doctorate of Veterinary Medicine from Texas A&M University in 2006.
 He began his career practicing medicine at a progressive North Dallas animal hospital before joining Hurst Animal Clinic in late 2009.

 He believes in progressive, yet practical care and works to stay very current on issues and diseases that affect our four-legged loved ones.
-Though all areas of Veterinary Medicine intrigue Dr. Daryl, his particular areas of interest are surgery, gastroenterology, dermatology, endocrinology, as well as progressive medicine and surgery.
+Though all areas of Veterinary Medicine intrigue Dr. Daryl, his particular areas of interest are surgery, gastroenterology, dermatology and endocrinology.

 Dr. Daryl is a native of Stedman, North Carolina, but has been living in Texas since 1998.
 He grew up on a “mini-farm” and has always enjoyed caring for animals.
 Dr. Daryl feels that being a Veterinarian means lending a voice to the voiceless and helping to ease their suffering.

 In his “spare” time, Dr. Daryl enjoys spending time with his wife and three kids, camping, gardening and really anything that takes him outside.

 Dr. Sarah Hawkins

 Dr. Hawkins joined the team at Hurst Animal Clinic in June 2016.
 She received her Bachelor of Science, Masters of Science, and Doctor of Veterinary Medicine from Texas A&M University.

 She has been working in veterinary clinics since she was 16 years old, however her love for animals developed much earlier in life.
 During college she worked as a Veterinary Technician and continued to develop her passion for the profession.